prenetic/gaming-artifacts/Elden Ring/Magic Woman.md

   - If fully charged, it does roughly 22% more damage.
 - :heavy_check_mark: [Carian Greatsword](https://eldenring.wiki.fextralife.com/Carian+Greatsword)
   - **Location:** Can be purchased from Miriel, Pastor of Vows at the Church of Vows for runes currency elden ring wiki guide 18 10,000 Runes.
-  - Considered a Carian Sword Sorcery and a Cold Sorcery
+  - Considered a Carian Sword Sorcery.
 - [Adula's Moonblade](https://eldenring.wiki.fextralife.com/Adula's+Moonblade)
   - **Location:** Dropped by the Glintstone Dragon Adula located at the Cathedral of Manus Celes
   - Considered a Carian Sword Sorcery and a Cold Sorcery